The sleep training methods that did not work for my baby (and what we did instead)

 Forgiving myself for my temporary deviation

 Forgiving myself for momentarily straying from my path was another pivotal moment of growth and self-compassion.
 I accepted that we all stumble along our parenting journey, and it doesn't define our worth as caregivers.
-Through reflection, I recognized the secure attachment my child and I had painstakingly cultivated.
-The bond we shared was built on countless tender moments, countless nights spent cradling them in my arms, and countless whispers of love shared between us.
-It was in this act of forgiveness that I found solace, knowing that our connection remained strong and that my love for them would always guide me back to the path of understanding and tenderness.
+Through reflection, I recognised the secure attachment my child and I had painstakingly cultivated.
+The bond we shared was built on countless moments shared each day and nights spent supporting her unconditionally.
+It was in this act of forgiveness that I found solace, knowing that our connection remained strong and that my love for her would always guide me back to the right path.

 Gaining a deeper understanding of infant development and sleep, motivated me to help other parents and prevent them from experiencing the same uncertainties and traps

-As I wrote before, it was this particular failure, abandoning of our natural instincts and chasing sleep training success, that awakened a passionate drive within me.
+As I wrote before, it was this particular misstep that awakened a passionate drive within me.
 As I delved into the science behind infants' needs and behaviours, I felt compelled to share my knowledge and new insights with other parents.
-I couldn't bear the thought of fellow caregivers feeling lost or trapped in the same uncertainties that once plagued me.
+I couldn't bear the thought of fellow caregivers feeling lost or trapped in the same uncertainties.

 And this is how, through my own journey, I became an advocate for informed and compassionate parenting.
-It became my mission to empower parents, helping them navigate the intricacies of infant sleep and development, so they can find solace, confidence, and joy in their parenting journey.
+It became my mission to empower parents, helping them navigate the intricacies of infant sleep and development, so they can find solace, confidence, and joy in supporting their baby.

 It's important to note that what worked for us may not necessarily work for every parent and child.
 Parenting approaches and sleep strategies can vary, and it's crucial for each parent to find what works best for their unique situation and child.
 This is why I mainly work 1:1 with my clients, building a unique strategy and approach with the expert on your child, you!

-So, dear parents, if my journey resonates with you, if you've experienced the heartache of abandoning your instincts, and if you've been caught in the trap of sleep training methods, then know that you are not alone.
-Drop me a line if you relate, and let's walk this path together.
+So, if my journey resonates with you, if you've experienced the heartache of abandoning your instincts, and if you've been caught in the trap of sleep training culture and its lofty promises, then know that you are not alone.
+Drop a comment if you relate, and let's walk this path together.